 When you take out a home equity line of credit, or HELOC, you pay only the interest for a specified amount of time before you start repaying the principal, too.
 That’s because a HELOC is an interest-only product during the years of the loan term that the borrower can draw against the line of credit.

-For example, if you have an interest-only HELOC with a 20-year term and a 10-year draw, then after 10 years the loan becomes self-amortizing over the remaining 10-year repayment period, and you can no longer draw against the line of credit.
+For example, if you have an interest-only home equity line of credit with a 20-year term and a 10-year draw, then after 10 years the loan becomes self-amortizing.
+Over the remaining 10-year repayment period, you can no longer draw against the line of credit.

-If you have a good credit score, a good amount of equity in your home and you feel confident that you can make your monthly payments over the duration of the loan, a HELOC can be a good option.
+If you have a good credit score, a good amount of equity in your home and you feel confident that you can afford repayment when the draw period ends, an interest-only HELOC can be a good option.
 HELOC interest rates are much lower than credit card rates, so you’re going in with an advantage.

 If you’re looking to upgrade your property to raise its value, your interest-only payments may be tax-deductible.
 Borrowers must use the HELOC money to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the IRS.